ai-rupak/OpenCv-Rock_Paper_Scissors/README.md

-Here's a README for your Rock Paper Scissors game using OpenCV, cvzone, and Mediapipe:

----

 # Rock Paper Scissors Game

 This is a Rock Paper Scissors game implemented using OpenCV, cvzone, and Mediapipe.
 The game uses hand gestures to play against an AI that randomly selects its moves.